 “I don’t think you can say, ‘I do my church stuff on Sunday between nine and noon, and the rest of the time I am either out for myself or running my business’.
-My faith influences how I think, what I do, what I say.” – this is a quote of Donnie Smith (CEO Tyson Foods) published in the Wall Street Journal.
+My faith influences how I think, what I do, what I say.” – a quote by Donnie Smith (CEO Tyson Foods) published in the Wall Street Journal.
 A phrase not likely to come from the mouth of an accounting manager in the first place.
 But his statement indicates that management decisions and religious social norms are more closely linked than commonly assumed.
 This is also shown in a new study published by Christian Hofmann and Nina Schwaiger.
 The TRR 266 researchers provide empirical evidence that the degree of religiousness in the corporate environment influences the extent to which managers practice tax avoidance and earnings management – directly and indirectly.

 Social norms are an important moral compass.
 They affect how we behave in certain situations.
 They can help us gain more social recognition.
 Violating them in turn entails the cost of social disregard or even exclusion.
 But is this fact also transferable to decisions on financial reporting?
 Do norms have an impact on whether firms are more prone to avoid taxes and manage earnings?